aawe44/Empowered_Snake/README.md

         * When the player's snake self-cross
         * When the player's snake touches another player's snake

-5. we use XXX / pyinstall module to export the game to executable files for different OS systems, see `XXX.py` or `export.py` for details.
+5. we use pyinstall module to export the game to executable files for different OS systems, see `XXX.py` or `export.py` for details.